A Machine Learning Approach to Classify Vortex Wakes of Energy Harvesting Oscillating Foils: Unsupervised Clustering

 \subsection{Clustering Model Architecture and Convergence}

 The unsupervised model architecture follows closely from the CAE clustering algorithm by Calvet et al. \cite{calvet2020}, including the same number of convolutional layers, filter and skip connections.
+The architecture consists of an autoencoder with five sequences of convolutional and max-pooling layers for the encoder portion.
+For the decoder portion, five sequences of convolutional and up sampling layers are used.
 The only hyperparameter retuned is the batch size, in which an online learning method (batch size equals to 1), is implemented within the autoencoder.
 With this algorithm there is no prelabeling of images, but the user must determine the number of clusters, which is explained below.

 The input data is the same vorticity images described in Section \ref{s:classification}, except that there are no time sequences provided, and therefore each instantaneous wake image is treated independently.
 This results in $11,846$ unique samples from $46$ simulations.
-The training and validation data for the autoencoder utilize $27$ of the $46$ simulated kinematics as outlined in Table \ref{t:kin}.
-The remaining sets of foil kinematics are used as test data for each batch size during retuning.
+The training and validation data for the autoencoder utilize $27$ of the $46$ simulated kinematics.
+Within the $27$ kinematics, approximately $30\%$ of the samples are used for validation, corresponding to the first out of the three oscillation cycles, as outlined in Table \ref{t:kin}.
+Using samples of the same foil kinematics in the training/validation sets improved performance of the autoencoder while retuning.
+The remaining sets of foil kinematics ($19$) are used as test data after the autoencoder is tuned.

 Due to the stochastic nature of the model, the CAE clustering algorithm is trained for multiple iterations to check for convergence under a developed criteria.
-After each iteration, a specific set of kinematics is designated to the cluster that contains the majority of its samples (since samples are treated independently, samples from the same kinematics can end up in different clusters).
-Convergence is reached if a set of kinematics remains in the same cluster as the previous iteration.
+After each independent iteration, a set of kinematics is designated to the cluster that contains the majority of its samples (since samples are treated independently, samples from the same kinematics can end up in different clusters).
+For each iteration, the cluster label at which a set of kinematics is assigned to is recorded.
+Convergence is reached if a set of kinematics remains in the same cluster (same label) as the previous iteration.
 Figure \ref{f:convergence} shows the percentage of foil kinematics that converged when four clusters are considered.
-After $35$ iterations the algorithm consistently maintains convergence of at least $96\%$ of foil kinematics being assigned to a unique cluster.
+A total of $56$ random clusterings is performed and after $35$ iterations, the algorithm consistently maintains convergence of at least $96\%$ of all foil kinematics being assigned to a unique cluster.